s-ccs/s-ccs.github.io/README.md

 - click "Create pull request"
 7. Preview the website with your changes by visiting the following URL, where you use the number of your pull request: https://s-ccs.github.io/previews/PR{number}/
 8. If everything works as intended, merge the pull request

-### Troubleshooting
-1. If your local preview of the members page shows something along the lines of Argument Error: Package CSV not found in current path: Run `import Pkg; Pkg.add("CSV")` to install the CSV package.
-   Have a look [here](https://franklinjl.org/code/#projecttoml).
-This problem might be due to a wrong path in the project.toml or manifest.toml.
-   The most reliable way to fix this so far, is deleteing both .toml files and re-adding the packages in julia by cd'ing into the project folder and adding, as well as activating the packages (see link above).

 ## File Structure
 Generally, the site follows the Franklin folder structure, documented [here](https://franklinjl.org/workflow/#folder_structure).
 If you just want to edit the content of the website, get familiar with Markdown and the basic functionality of [Franklin](https://franklinjl.org/)